Scepter4Qing/PyFuncEquivDataset/README.md

 Of the above items `revision` are not used in this dataset.
 So, all users of this dataset can ignore values in that items.

+### Table `pairs`

+Table `pairs` includes a list of method pairs that are candidates of FE method pairs.

+- `leftMethodID` and `rightMethodID` represent the identifiers of the two methods that form the pair. `leftMethodID/rightMethodID` are common to `id` in table `methods`.
+- `id` is the unique identifier of this pair.